 Diagnostics in development

 Several typhoid diagnostics that aim to overcome the shortcomings of existing methods, by being cost-effective and rapidly delivering accurate results, are in development.
-Two serological-based tests, Typhidot-M and TUBEX®, have shown promising initial results.
+Three serological-based rapid diagnostic tests—Typhidot, TUBEX®, and Test-It Typhoid (KIT)—have shown promising initial results.
 However, they still need to be evaluated in larger trials in community settings.
+Further, new areas of scientific research have emerged in recent years, including transcriptomics and metabolomics, which may offer a potential future solution to diagnosing typhoid, but further investment and exploration in these areas is needed.

 While investments in improved diagnostics can help the global and scientific communities to continue to improve our understanding of the full burden of typhoid, we know that typhoid is a significant public health issue and proven prevention and treatment solutions are available now.
 By accelerating access to safe water, sanitation, and hygiene interventions and typhoid vaccines, we can save lives and improve health without waiting for improved diagnostics.